 Long story short, the less bandwidth you have, the less traffic your site is capable of handling, period.

 Hosting a website can be like purchasing a home – you don’t want to purchase it from an unknown vendor.
 Make sure your web host has a good reputation, and some noteworthy clients (we take a look at this later on in this article).

 A good way to assess your host’s skills is to drop a test support ticket – say, inquiring about a package that you wish to opt for, etc. before you actually purchase their services.
 You can assess the host’s overall support abilities by looking at the response that you get.

 Things You should NOT Consider when Choosing a Web Host

 This section will help you understand where you should never compromise when choosing you web hosting company.
 Make sure to read it thoroughly.

 Read Reviews Online Using Google Search

+Do this: go to drupal.org/hosting at Drupal.org.
 Now, check the links to each web host.
-What did you see?
+What do you see?

 Yes, all of those links are affiliates, wherein each sale pays a small fee to the recommending site.
 Drupal.org is just one example – all across the internet, hosting reviews are all about affiliate links.
 This is why certain firms score well in hosting reviews (owing to heavy affiliate commission), but fare badly in overall user service.